Young Adult Mental Health & Substance Abuse Treatment Centers

 In our psychoeducation groups, Newport Institute’s clinical professionals educate young adults on how the brain works.
 As a result, clients learn to shift their thought processes in a positive direction.

-A gender-specific approach allows for greater comfort.
+Our gender-responsive approach treats patients in groups according to gender identity.
 Therefore, young adults experience deeper bonding in our group discussions and activities.
-Consequently, clients develop self-confidence without distraction.

 Acceptance & Commitment Therapy